Predictive Maintenance or: Prevention is Better than Cure

 In summary, companies with a well-implemented PdM strategy operate safer, more efficiently, and more cost-effectively.

-Limitations and Disadvantages of Predictive Maintenance
+Limitations and disadvantages of Predictive Maintenance

 Despite its advantages, the PdM approach also has limitations and possible disadvantages.
 For many companies, the main issue is the initial cost of installing the systems.
 Sensors, algorithms, etc. create financial effort.